 - To install a terminal back into the chamber of the connector housing, use a thin flat blade, like that on an X-Acto knife, and carefully bend the tang outward away from the terminal body.
 See D in Figure B-14. - Gently pull on the lead at the wire end of the connector to draw the terminal back into the chamber.
 A click is heard when the terminal is properly seated. - Push on the lead to verify that the terminal is locked in place. - Push the pin and socket halves of the connector together until the latches "click."

 PUSH-TO-SEAT TERMINALS

-The Packard push-to-seat terminal connectors found on Softail model vehicles are listed below.
+The Packard push-to-seat terminal connectors are Buell Firebolts.